Rivers of Living Water (John 7:37-39)

 2. “Rivers of living water” flowing from believers.

-The second claim doesn’t seem to fit.
-Jesus begins by claiming to be the thirst quencher.
+The second claim seems out of place.
+In the first claim Jesus says that he is the thirst quencher.
 He is the source of the drink.
 The third claim explains that the drink or “rivers of living water” is the Spirit “whom those who believed in him were later to receive” (v.
 39).
 In both claims believers are recipients.
 The second claim, however, says that believers are distributors.
-So we have a statement describing the Spirit coming from believers paired with an explanation describing the Spirit going to believers.
 How does living water flowing from believers connect with the Spirit being received by believers?

 • The theology of the passage.
 Later in John’s Gospel Jesus says the Father will send the Holy Spirit in his name to his followers (Jn 14:26) and “I will send to you from the Father—the Spirit of truth who goes out from the Father” (15:26) and “if I go, I will send him to you” (16:7).
 The source or the giver of the Spirit is not believers; it is the Father and/or Jesus.
 This is confirmed after Jesus’ resurrection when he breathes on his disciples and says, “Receive the Holy Spirit” (20:22).
 It is also supported by Old Testament statements, such as Isaiah 44:3: